woods valldata

 We had to include it, because programme growth has to be a primary objective of any successful fundraising initiative.
 But what does this actually mean in the context of the future of prize-led fundraising?

-Raffle and weekly lottery has long been a way to attract new supporters into a charity.
+Raffle and weekly lottery have long been a way to attract new supporters into a charity.
 The offer of a win-win situation means that there’s more to play for than simply giving.
-The supporters has the chance of winning something in return.
+The supporters have the chance of winning something in return.

-So, whilst programme growth means we can increase the income generated through raffle and lottery, it also means that we have the opportunity to start a longer-term relationship with those supporters.
-Through careful communications and dialogue building trust and understanding, those supporters may go on to support in other ways for the charity and advocate on their behalf.
+So, whilst programme growth means we can increase the income generated through raffle and lottery, it also means that we can start a longer-term relationship with those supporters.
+Through careful communications and dialogue building trust and understanding, those supporters may go on to support in other ways for your charity and advocate on your behalf.

-Programme growth therefore means increasing player numbers (and player chances) but also looking at the wider picture and therefore increasing lifetime value.
+Programme growth therefore means increasing player numbers (and player chances) but also looking at the wider picture to increase lifetime value.

 Channel Optimisation

-That means we can then go on to choose the most effective means to diversify and optimise the channels used to acquire and retain prize-led supporters.
-This can even be used to attract different types of supporters, which is another top objective for fundraisers looking at the future of prize-led.
+With better understanding, we can go on to choose more effective ways to diversify and optimise the channels used to acquire and retain prize-led supporters.
+We can even use our data to find the best ways to attract different types of supporters, which is another top objective for fundraisers looking at the future of prize-led.

 Attracting and Retaining New Audiences